 Coming out of a bankruptcy (a failed tire shop during the high 20 % interest years ) we didn’t have much capital (a fancy way of saying we were broke) so our friend gave us credit until we could get established and pay him back.

 Back to building the barbeque.
-Another friend helped build it in the evenings when he had time….hmmmm …speaking of time….it was running out, this big job was racing up on us!
-In fact it was the day before the big job and although I was ready (hard part ordering salads and buns, of course.)
+Another friend helped build it in the evenings when he had time….hmm …speaking of time….it was running out, this big job was racing upon us!
+In fact, it was the day before the big job, and although I was ready (the hard part ordering salads and buns, of course.)

 The barbeque was still not finished, oh hell!
 The ex and his friend worked until 2:00 in the morning to get this thing far enough along so we could at least pull off this job.

-Ok back on track and we have everything ready to feed 500 people (we are leaving pork loins on till last minute and take off the ones that were not frozen first).
+Ok, back on track and we have everything ready to feed 500 people (we are leaving pork loins on till the last minute and take off the ones that were not frozen first).

 Well turns out only a fraction of these 500 people show up.
 I think it was maybe 100?
-We have sooooo much food left over!
-We gave some to the client ( I think they were a little upset they couldn’t have all the loins but they weren’t all cooked through and no way was I giving him half cooked ones).
+We have sooo much food leftover!
+We gave some to the client ( I think they were a little upset they couldn’t have all the loins but they weren’t all cooked through and no way was I giving him half-cooked ones).

-We charged the client, the big seed company, for 500 people ( you pay what you book for) $5.00 a head.
+We charged the client, the big seed company, for 500 people ( you pay what you book for) $5.00 per person.
 The barbeque went back to the shop to be finished with vents to let in oxygen!

 Look out everybody we are ready to make our millions in this great business called catering!
 Oh, and will ya look at what we built everyone?
 YOU TOO ‘non-believer brother-in-law’.